 best for swimming in the sea

 a pool in a villa?
 With this terraced and tier-built villa perched so closely above the Tyrrhenian Sea, it is hardly necessary when you are so close to it.
 You come for direct access to the ocean and the wave-watching patio, but you stay for the minimalist décor, sizable balcony, and — best of all — the prime sunset view of Cefalu and its cathedral from the Norman era.
 If you can look away from the view for just a moment, you can walk to the fine-grained Settefrati beach.

 optimum for privacy

-This courtyard home on the Egadi Islands, so named because of its two rooftop terraces, white colour scheme, and floor to ceiling windows on every corner, is perfect for people who prefer to spend their time away from the masses.
-A huge garden and lawn, an olive grove with hammocks strung throughout, a garden bursting with bougainvillaea and mulberries, a pool covered by sails, and an outdoor refrigerator with chilled wines on tap are all there.
-A personal chef is available upon request, or spend a little extra money and take some of the owner’s hand-pressed olive oil home.
+This courtyard home on the Egadi Islands, so named because of its two rooftop terraces, white color scheme, and floor-to-ceiling windows on every corner, is perfect for people who prefer to spend their time away from the masses.
+A huge garden and lawn, an olive grove with hammocks strung throughout, a garden bursting with bougainvillea and mulberries, a pool covered by sails, and an outdoor refrigerator with chilled wines on tap are all there.
+A personal chef is available upon request, or you can spend a little extra money and take some of the owner’s hand-pressed olive oil home.-to-color

 Best for wellness: Villa Donnalucata Lusso, Donnalucata